1. EPAYMENTS CODE

 MASTERCARD RULES are the rules Mastercard issue from time to time which we and merchants are obliged to follow.

-MISDIRECTED PAYMENT means a NPP Payment erroneously credited to the wrong account because of an error in relation to the registration or maintenance of the PayID information associated with the account.
+MISDIRECTED PAYMENT means a NPP Payment erroneously credited to the wrong account because of an error in relation to the recording of the PayID or

 MONTH is a calendar month.